Ionized gas kinematics and chemical abundances of low-mass star-forming galaxies at $z\sim 3$: Results

-Here we note that the blueshifted broad component can be interpreted as an outflow on the near side of the galaxy or as an inflow on the far side, and the opposite for the redshifted components.
+} Here we note that the blueshifted broad component can be interpreted as an outflow on the near side of the galaxy or as an inflow on the far side, and the opposite for the redshifted components.
 Moreover, the dust distribution may also play a role in the interpretation given that dust may be blocking the flowing \citep{Arribas2014}.
 Given the low dust content in our sample galaxies, we assume that in both cases, blue or redshifted, the broad component is primarily tracing outflowing material, and the shift depends on the geometry and the particular line of sight.

-In order to derive the maximum velocity ($v_{\rm max}$) of the unresolved outflow we follow the same approach as in \citet[][]{Hogarth2020,Avery2021,Concas2022} and references therein.
+In order to derive the maximum velocity ($v_{\rm max}$) of the unresolved outflow, we follow the same approach as in \citet[][]{Hogarth2020,Avery2021,Concas2022} and references therein.
 We consider $v_{\rm max}=|\Delta v| +2\times\sigma_B$, in order to include both blue or redshifted cases {as outflowing gas where the maximum velocity will be in the line profile wings dominated by the outflow \citep[see for instance][]{RodriguezdelPino2019,Lutz2020}}.
-We find a mean maximum velocity of $280$km s$^{-1}$, ranging from 145 to 460 km s$^{-1}$.
+We find a mean maximum velocity of $283$km s$^{-1}$, ranging from 183 to 460 km s$^{-1}$.

 For the C3-VANDELS sample, we also perform a qualitative comparison with the kinematics analysis based on rest-UV absorption lines described in \cite{Calabro2022}.
 They found that the bulk ISM velocity along the line of sight is 60$\pm$10 km s$^{-1}$ for low ionization gas, consistent with the mean value found in our sample.
 However, for the maximum velocity, they find a mean value of 500km s$^{-1}$.
 The higher value compared with our results may be explained by the low resolution of the VANDELS spectra, which leads to higher unresolved line widths.
-Another possible explanation may be that emission lines arise in very different environments than the absorption lines since emission traces the densest environments, while absorption traces lower density environments. {In this case, the emission lines trace small-scale outflows near the star cluster and with lower velocities, while the UV absorption lines trace large-scale outflows with galactic extent and with larger velocities} \citep[][and references therein]{Chisholm2016}.
+Another possible explanation {is that nebular emission lines may trace denser gas than ISM absorption lines \citep[e.g.][]{Marasco2022}}. {In this case, the emission lines would trace smaller-scale outflows near the star cluster and with lower velocities, while the UV absorption lines would trace large-scale outflows with a galactic extent and with larger velocities} \citep[][and references therein]{Chisholm2016}.